aliclark/pragmatic-password-generator/README.md

  * in 20 years' time from now
  * should only have a 1% chance of recovering your password even if it's protected using a weak hash

+(This currently corresponds to 82 bits of entropy)

 It's still a good idea to also enable 2FA on accounts wherever possible in addition to using a secure password.